Yefeng0920/replication_EcoEvo_git/README.md

 The `R` folder includes three `.rmd` files:

+`R/preprocess.Rmd` contains the `R` scripts used to clean data.
+One important aim of this `R` script is to resolve the potential issue of between-study dependency; that is, different meta-analyses might share the same primary studies, violating the assumption of the following statistical analyses.

 `R/main.Rmd` contains the `R` scripts used to reproduce all results (in terms of the point estimate) shown in the main text.

 `R/sensitivity.Rmd` contains the `R` scripts used to reproduce all supplementary results (in terms of the point estimate).